Info in Miami & Nationwide

 As reported at gainesville.com, the man in the first fire was using a portable kerosene heater to heat his home.
 The kerosene ignited and the victim’s body caught fire.
 He was able to put out the flames by rolling on the ground.
 His home did not have a central heating unit, so he used the kerosene heater as an alternative.

 In the second fire, a portable heater ignited the woman’s home, which contained oxygen tanks to help her breathe.
-Fortunately, her and her dog escaped the burning home before the oxygen tanks exploded.
+Fortunately, she and her dog escaped the burning home before the oxygen tanks exploded.
 Her home also did not have a working smoke detector, according to investigators.

 As fuel costs rise and the weather gets chillier, many residents turn to portable heaters as an alternative.
 Experts caution you to take these precautions if using a space heater: